Flight Charter Frequently Asked Questions

 - What is a chartered flight?

-- The private hire of an aircraft by an individual or corporation on commercial terms.
+- Or, what does charter flight mean?
+It is the private hire of an aircraft by an individual or corporation on commercial terms.
 The aircraft and flight are operated to commercial standards.

 - Can you arrange international charter flights?